 Under section 14(1) of the OA Act (Vic), the ombudsman can accept complaints made on behalf of another person when the complaint is made by:

 •a member of parliament acting on behalf of an aggrieved person;

 •a person who is considered suitable to represent the interests of an aggrieved person who has died or who is unable to act for themselves; or

-Where a complaint lacks details or is unclear, the Victorian Ombudsman may seek further relevant information or documentation from the complainant.
+Where a complaint lacks details or is unclear, the ombudsman may seek further relevant information or documentation from the complainant.
 This is usually done via telephone.

-Letters to the Victorian Ombudsman written by people in custody, in prison, in a residential care service, or by patients in a mental health service must be immediately forwarded, unopened, to the Victorian Ombudsman by the person in charge of the institution (s 28).
+Letters to the ombudsman written by people in custody, in prison, in residential care, or in a mental health service must be immediately forwarded, unopened, to the ombudsman by the person in charge of the institution (s 28 OA Act (Vic)).

 Useful information to include in a letter of complaint includes: